live-clones/gmsh/tutorial/README.txt

    instructions on how to compile the app from source.

-The `c++', `c', `python' and `julia' subdirectories contain C++, C, Python and Julia versions of (some of these) tutorials, written using the Gmsh Application Programming Interface (API): you will need the Gmsh dynamic library and the associated header files (for C++ and C) or modules (for Python and Julia) to run them.
-Each subdirectory contains additional information on how to run the tutorials for each supported language, as well as a extended tutorials (starting with `x') introducing features available through the API but not available in `.geo' files.
+The `c++', `c', `python' and `julia' subdirectories contain C++, C, Python and Julia versions of (some of) these tutorials, written using the Gmsh Application Programming Interface (API): you will need the Gmsh dynamic library and the associated header files (for C++ and C) or modules (for Python and Julia) to run them.
+Each subdirectory also contains additional information on how to run the tutorials for each supported language, as well as extended tutorials (starting with `x') introducing features available through the API but not available in `.geo' files.